rocket-pool/rocketpool-research/Shared Validator/ShareValidator.md

 + Validators without an ETH bond have little incentive to exit - liquidity effects?
 + Are validators punished for bad behaviour?
 What behaviour?
 How is it detected?
 What punishment?
 + How are validators incentivised?
+  + ETH commission?
+  + RPL?
-ETH commission?
-RPL?
-In SSV.Network's case in SSV, no rev share at all.
+  + In SSV.Network's case in SSV, no rev share at all.
 + How do we ensure that no more than 1/3 are malicious?
-Thus reducing Ethereum security as it scales - An RPL bond would still have to be required for permissionless unbonded minipool but is that enough?
-The idea is to reduce the bond how low could we go?
-RPL bonds are not as efficient as ETH bonds because they require the auction mechanism.
-We could just allow ODAO members to perform unbonded minipools as before?
+Thus reducing Ethereum security as it scales
+  + An RPL bond would still have to be required for permissionless unbonded minipool but is that enough?
+  + The idea is to reduce the bond how low could we go?
+  + RPL bonds are not as efficient as ETH bonds because they require the auction mechanism.
+  + We could just allow ODAO members to perform unbonded minipools as before?
++ If you end up in a group of bad node operators, you will be punished even though you are performing well

 ## Background